 Mr Tjahjadi also mentioned that customs continues in physical inspection based on risk management and conducting research on tariffs to ensure the accuracy of imported goods.

-Although this policy makes the importation process easier, the requirements that importer must fulfil in order to be enabled to import goods into the territory of Indonesia will remain the same.
+Although this policy makes the exportation process easier, the requirements that exporter must fulfill in order to be enabled to import goods into the territory of Indonesia will remain the same.